CharlesGodwin/pymagnum/docs/installation.rst

 ============

-Throughout this documentation ``python`` and its installer ``pip`` are refered to using the default convention of a Raspberry Pi.
+Throughout this documentation ``python`` and its installer ``pip`` are referred to using the default convention of a Raspberry Pi.
 The term ``python3`` and ``pip3`` refer to Python 3 versions of the programs.
 On other systems the default installation may be Python 3, so just use ``python`` and ``pip`` in those systems.
 This software requires a minimum of